System for Connected Living

 Design alone cannot solve the issues at hand.
 The design discipline is just one out of many required to respond to the situation in order to drive change.
-However, the design discipline is able to punch way above its weight in instigating change by shining a light on it, creating awareness around it, and imagining what it might look like.
+However, the design discipline is able to punch above its weight by shining a light on the situation, creating awareness around the issue, and imagining what change might look like.

 Thank you for scrolling.

 1. Putnam, Robert D. (2000).
 Bowling Alone: The Collapse and Revival of American Community.
 New York: Simon & Schuster.
 ISBN 0-7432-0304-6.